Manta-Network/sdk/manta-js/docs/how-to-mint-zk-sbt.md

 We currently support Ethereum compatible chain which use EIP-712 signature, and only allow whitelist users to mint credentials zkSBT.

-1. Before user mint sbt, the user need to added to allowlist:

-> Note: We have a limit that only one special privilege account can execute `allowlistEvmAccount` transaction.
+1. Before user mint zkSBT, user's ethereum address need to added to allowlist.
+Currently we only allow one special privilege account to execute `allowlistEvmAccount` transaction.
 So please also contact us if your project has requirement to mint credentials zkSBT.

+This is an example of adding user's bab address to `allowlistEvmAccount`.

 ```typescript
 const address = {